Sudbury to Hudson Transmission Reliability Project

 - Line voltage: 115,000-volt (115-kV) transmission line

-- Siting reviewed by: Massachusetts Energy Facilities Siting Board (EFSB)
+- Siting review: Massachusetts Energy Facilities Siting Board (EFSB)

 - Filed Environmental Notification Form for review under the Massachusetts Environmental Policy Act (MEPA): May 15, 2017